Efficiency and complexity of price competition among single-product vendors: Enforcing equilibria using subsidies

 \begin{quote} {\sc MinSubsidies}: Given a price competition game ${\cal G}$ with an optimal assignment $\xx$, compute a price vector $\pp$ that minimizes the cost $\s(\xx,\pp)$ over all price vectors to which $\xx$ is consistent. \end{quote}

-Recall that {\sc MinSubsidies} should return an equilibrium $(\xx,\pp)$ when one exists.
+Notice that {\sc MinSubsidies} should return an equilibrium $(\xx,\pp)$ when one exists.
 This can be efficiently decided using algorithm \texttt{CandidatePrice}.
-The hardness of the problem manifests itself in instances that do not admit equilibria; we exploit such instances in our reduction in the proof of Theorem \ref{thm:subsidies-apx}.
+The hardness of the problem manifests itself in instances that do not admit equilibria.
+It is not hard to show that, in this case, \texttt{CandidatePrice} does not minimize the amount of subsidies required.
+This is shown in the following example.

+\begin{example} Consider the price competition game in the proof of Lemma \ref{lem:existence2}; we repeat it in the following table.

+Consider the allocation $\xx$ where all buyers of type $\ell$ are assigned to vendor $\ell$ and all buyers of type $r$ are assigned to vendor $r$.
+By applying algorithm \texttt{CandidatePrice}, we obtain the price vector $\pp = (5, 5)$ and the corresponding subsidy vector $\s(\xx, \pp) = (1,1)$; this amount of subsidies is required so that no vendor has incentive to lower the price to $3-\epsilon$ and obtain all buyers and a utility of $6-2\epsilon$.
+One can observe that the price vector $\pp' = (4.5, 4.5)$ and the corresponding subsidy vector $\s'(\xx,\pp') = (0.5, 0.5)$ enforces the optimal assignment as an equilibrium using half the amount of subsidies. \end{example}

+We now formally prove that no polynomial time algorithm can approximate the minimum amount of subsidies within a constant factor.

 \begin{theorem} Approximating {\sc MinSubsidies} within any constant is NP-hard. \end{theorem}